Volkswagen boss quits over diesel emissions scandal

 European car association ACEA said that so far there was "no evidence that this is an industry-wide issue."

-But Deutsche Bank called the scandal an “investor’s nightmare” and cut its recommendation on Volkswagen shares to “hold” from “buy”, predicting rising costs for making diesel cars would wipe out its cost-cutting program.
+But Deutsche Bank called the scandal an “investor’s nightmare” and cut its recommendation on Volkswagen shares to “hold” from “buy”, predicting rising costs for making diesel cars would wipe out its cost-cutting programme.

 Traders said the plunge in Volkswagen shares had prompted some talk it could become a takeover target, with Fiat Chrysler openly looking for a partner, though there is no sign that VW's controlling Piech-Porsche clan is looking to sell.